nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Reading the logs
 ****************

-With the :ref:`multicore_hello_world` sample programmed, the nRF54H20 DK outputs logs for the Application Core and the configured remote processor.
+With the :zephyr:code-sample:`sysbuild_hello_world` sample programmed, the nRF54H20 DK outputs logs for the Application Core and the configured remote processor.
 The logs are output over UART.

-To read the logs from the :ref:`multicore_hello_world` sample programmed to the nRF54H20 DK, complete the following steps:
+To read the logs from the :zephyr:code-sample:`sysbuild_hello_world` sample programmed to the nRF54H20 DK, complete the following steps:

 1. Connect to the DK with a terminal emulator (for example, `nRF Connect Serial Terminal`_) using the :ref:`default serial port connection settings <test_and_optimize>`.
 #.
 Press the **Reset** button on the PCB to reset the DK.